Different technological systems have been developed for friendly fire avoidance.

 Let someone else have the last word and you keep your peace.

 Let’s look next at some practical ways that we can avoid strife.
-Sometimes the problem is that we are convinced that we are right, and therefore we are determined to have the last word.
+Sometimes the problem is that we are so convinced that we are right, that we are determined to have the last word.
 We need to remember though, that even though we may well be right (or quite possibly not), what’s more important is to shut the door on “confusion and every evil work“.
-Instead of trying to get the last word, let someone else have the last word and you keep your peace.
-You keep your joy.
+Instead of trying to get the last word, let someone else have the last word and you keep your peace, you keep your joy.
 Contrary to popular belief this will not make you look weak, it’s just the opposite—the strongest person is the one that humbles themselves and steps back.
-This is by no means easy and it will certainly take perseverance because it goes completely against the grain of natural human behaviour.
+This is by no means easy and it will certainly take perseverance because it goes completely against the grain of natural human behaviour, but with God’s help it is totally doable.

 The devil’s attack will have been thwarted.

 Other times, strife may seem to come completely out of the blue and you’re not entirely sure what happened.
-In this case, the answer is the same – hold your peace.
+In this case the answer is the same – hold your peace.
 Strife is fueled by words, so by stopping talking about the issue – not even trying to backtrack and find out where things got into strife – will remove the fuel from the fire and the devil’s attack will have been thwarted.
 Simply put, the best way to stop strife in it’s tracks is to cease talking.
-As I said, this goes completely against the grain of the natural human response, the natural response is the desire to have the last word in every argument.
-We need to make a concerted effort (with God’s help) to re-wire our brains.
+As I said earlier, this goes completely against the grain of the natural human response – the natural response is the desire to have the last word in every argument.
+If we want to avoid strife and thus shut the door that allows in “confusion and every evil work”, then we need to make a concerted effort (with God’s help) to re-wire our brains.
 We need to train ourselves to act differently than how we have acted in the past.
 We need to train ourselves until instead of wanting to have the last word, our natural response is to let it go.

 Quit wasting your energy on arguments.

 For far too long we, as Christians, have unwittingly allowed “confusion and evil work” easy access into our lives and then wondered why our progress in the things of God seemed to have been hindered.
-So wise up!
-Quit wasting your energy on arguments.
-You have a destiny to fulfill.
-You have an assignment to accomplish – don’t allow anything to distract you from it, don’t allow anything to pull you off course.
+Quit wasting your energy on arguments – you have a destiny to fulfill.
+You have an assignment to accomplish , so don’t allow anything to distract you from it, don’t allow anything to pull you off course.

 If you have any further questions or thoughts, please feel free to leave a comment.